Skip to main content

 We work with over 100 organisations, including faith groups, local businesses, schools and others, to make this vision a reality.
 We also have a great volunteer base, without whom we couldn’t function.

-Currently our voluntary Management Committee is coordinating a variety of activities:
+Our voluntary Management Committee is currently coordinating and supporting a variety of activities:

 • Finding ways for people seeking sanctuary to meet and take part in activities alongside other locals.
 A new idea here is to get people in parts of Swansea with few refugees to put on welcome events.
 We also have small funds for helping asylum seekers with very little cash take part in community activities.

-For three years to June 2018, we worked mainly through the lottery-funded, Wales Cities of Sanctuary project, managed by our partners Displaced People in Action.
+For three years to June 2018, we worked mainly through the Lottery-funded, Wales Cities of Sanctuary project, managed by Displaced People in Action (DPIA).